Topic-specific policies

 Personal comments

 This project faces a similar conundrum to ISO/IEC 27002.
-It would be good if the standard was truly comprehensive and could be relied upon as such, but ultimately that is infeasible.
+It would be wonderful if the standard was truly comprehensive and up-to-date, and could be relied upon as such, but ultimately that is infeasible.
 There is a risk that naive users may rely on the standard as definitive without seeking competent legal advice or researching which laws and regs are in fact applicable - hopefully not you though, having read this cautionary note!

 < Previous standard ^ Up a level ^ Next standard >

-Copyright © 2024 IsecT LtdContact us re Intellectual Property Rights
+Copyright © 2024 IsecT Ltd. Contact us re Intellectual Property Rights